Click to start searching

 • video-sharing sites (such as YouTube and TikTok)

-• photo-sharing sites (such as Instagram), and
+• photo-sharing sites (such as Instagram and Snapchat), and

 • other sites with user generated content elements (such as news sites which invite customers to post reviews)